Fancy going glamping near London? From treehouses and yurts to log cabins and houseboats, these chic escapes will give you your countryside fix.

 The Hide Out, Kent

 This chic shepherd’s hut is one of my top picks for glamping near London.
-Located in Kent, it has a comfy living space with kitchenette, wet room and sofa area.
+Located close to Rye, it has a comfy living space with kitchenette, wet room and sofa area.
 It’s split-level too, so climb the ladder and you’ll find your bed for the night.
+There are two other huts on site to choose from too, all equally as adorable!

 There’s an outdoor deck area with a BBQ and fire pit.
 It’s located on the top of a steep hill, with gorgeous woodland and valley views too, making it a peaceful escape from London.